AIMLab-UBC/MIDL2020/README.md

 - `data` is the sub-module that contains data loader, preprocess, and post-process functions.

-    - Inside `data` sub-module, `data/base_dataset.py` is the template class for other data loaders.
+    - Inside the `data` sub-module, `data/base_dataset.py` is the template class for other data loaders.
 It simply defines data loader behaviour, and assign `config.py` settings into the current data loader.
 Moreover, it also modifies the patch ids if requires, such as change multi-scale model scales, etc.

-    - Inside `data` sub-module, `data/patch_dataset.py` is the main patch images or patch features data loader.
+    - Inside the `data` sub-module, `data/patch_dataset.py` is the main patch images or patch features data loader.

         | Dataset | Usage |
         | ------------- |:-------------:|
         | `SubtypePatchDataset` | It loads patch images from H5 files and applies preprocess steps.|

-    - Inside `data` sub-module, `data/create_patient_groups.py` is the helper script to split the dataset by patients.
+    - Inside the `data` sub-module, `data/create_patient_groups.py` is the helper script to split the dataset by patients.

 - `utils` is the sub-module that contains simple but useful function snippet.